asteen24/Math-a-la-Mode/README.md

 https://github.com/asteen24/Math-a-la-Mode/assets/118776001/35e8f61e-d438-4213-b08d-3ee8bc1d4321

-This is just a sample of the "Wardrobe" page.
+This is a sample of the "Wardrobe" page.